 Social and Behavioral Sciences Division

-Social and Behavioral Sciences houses 10 departments that focus on the understanding of human beings and the societies and cultures they create.
-Issues relevant to our modern society including such things as culture, globalization, crime and the justice system, early childhood learning, education, Native American culture and history, history and the human experience, government, international relations, violence, social and economic inequality, substance abuse, sustainability, social and family needs, etc. are all studied in the SBS Division.
+Social and Behavioral Sciences focuses on the understanding of human beings and the societies and cultures they create.
+Issues relevant to our modern society — including such things as culture, globalization, crime and the justice system, early childhood learning, education, Native American culture and history, history and the human experience, government, international relations, violence, social and economic inequality, substance abuse, sustainability, and social and family needs — are all studied in the SBS Division.